geotrev/bulba/README.md

 - `componentAttributeChanged(name, oldValue, newValue)`: Called by `attributeChangedCallback` each time an attribute is changed.
 If the old value matched the new value, this method is not triggered.

-- `componentWillDisconnect`: Called by `disconnectedCallback`, right before the internal DOM nodes have been cleaned up.
+- `componentWillUnmount`: Called by `disconnectedCallback`, right before the internal DOM nodes have been cleaned up.
 Ideal for unregistering event listeners, timers, or the like.

 **Q:** "Why does `UpgradedComponent` use lifecycle methods which seemingly duplicate the existing native callbacks?"